ni/instrumentstudio-plugin-labview/docs/G Plug-In Guide.md

 ### Plug-in format for newly created G Plug-In

-1. The Plug-in consists of LabVIEW library and VIs, controls and a .gplugindata file.
+1. The Plug-in comprises a LabVIEW library, VIs, controls and a `.gplugindata` file.
     ![G Plug-In Project](./images/G%20Plug-In%20Guide/G%20Plug-In%20Project.png)

-2. The main VI consists of few controls.
+2. The main VI contains a few controls.
     ![Main VI](./images/G%20Plug-In%20Guide/Main%20VI.png)

-3. Other than the controls mentioned above, there is an additional "Session Id" control, which is a U64 control, hidden in the front panel.
-It is necessary for communication with InstrumentStudio.
-The control is hidden since it is not meaningful for the users.
-If the control is not present, InstrumentStudio will fail to load the plug-in.
+3. In addition to the controls mentioned above, there is a hidden "Session Id" control on the front panel.
+This control, of type U64, is essential for communication with InstrumentStudio.
+It is hidden because it does not hold any meaningful value for the end user.
+If the "Session Id" control is absent, InstrumentStudio will fail to load the plugin.
-4. Block diagram is implemented in the producer-consumer architecture.
-In the image below, the above while loop is responsible for handling events from the InstrumentStudio.
-The loop below is based on the Queue based state machine, in which the logic can be added.
+4. The block diagram is implemented using the producer-consumer architecture.
+In the image below,
+    - The upper while loop is responsible for handling events from InstrumentStudio.
+    - The lower loop uses a queue-based state machine, which provides a framework for adding custom logic.
     ![Block Diagram](./images/G%20Plug-In%20Guide/Block%20Diagram.png)

-5. To be notified of events from InstrumentStudio, the plug-in must specifically register for each event using the Register For Events vi and create the appropriate cases within an event structure.
+5. To receive event notifications from InstrumentStudio, the plugin must explicitly register for each event using the `Register For Events.vi` and implement the corresponding cases within an event structure.
 Refer to the [G Plug-In SDK Reference](<G Plug-In SDK Reference.md>) for more details.
     ![Event Handling](./images/G%20Plug-In%20Guide/Event%20Handling.png)

-6. Along with the InstrumentStudio events, a stop event is registered to synchronize the two loops.
+6. Along with these InstrumentStudio events, a Stop Event is registered to ensure synchronization between the two loops.

 ### G Plug-In Data File

-In order to register a plug-in, put a .gplugindata into the Addons directory under the InstrumentStudio installation directory.
-The .gplugindata file is an XML file that tells InstrumentStudio the properties of the plug-in and how to find the code that implements it.
+To register a plug-in, place the `.gplugindata` file in the "Addons" directory under the InstrumentStudio installation directory.
+This XML file defines the plugin’s properties and provides the necessary information for InstrumentStudio to locate the corresponding implementation code.

 The .gplugindata file is an XML file.
-The easiest way to understand it is to look at an example.
+An example is presented below, explaining its structure.

 ```xml
 <?xml version="1.0"?>